The Top 5 Effective Methods to Get Rid of Mice

 i.
 Initial consultation

 Call or email to get started, explain the situation to our experts, who will then arrange an inspection at your property.
-The team will be able to see how the mice are getting into your home, find evidence of their infestation including damage, urine and droppings to determine its severity.
+The team will be able to see how the mice are getting into your home, find evidence of their infestation, including damage, urine, and droppings, and determine their severity.

 ii.
 Create a plan

-The experts will put together a comprehensive multi step plan.
-The plan will include sealing entry points, and methods best for the home and family for getting rid of the infestation and finally cleaning up the home from the mouse damage.
+The experts will put together a comprehensive multi-step plan.
+The plan will include sealing entry points and methods best suited for the home and family for getting rid of the infestation, and finally cleaning up the house from the mouse damage.

 iii.
 Implementation

-Implementing the steps quickly and expertly will help get rid of the infestation, giving control back to the homeowners.
-The experts at Major Pest Control will continue monitoring the situation, and keep the homeowner informed throughout.
-We guarantee that we will get rid of your mouse infestation, or your money back!
+Implementing the steps quickly and expertly will help eliminate the infestation, giving homeowners control back.
+The experts at Major Pest Control will continue monitoring the situation and keep the homeowner informed throughout.
+We guarantee we will get rid of your mouse infestation, or we’ll give you your money back!

 Call Local Experts in Pest Control